Skip to main content

 • “For an 18-year-old game, the graphics are top-notch, and I would definitely recommend it for a quick fun adventure as a tactical shooter.”

-• “The game's graphics were impressive for its time, featuring detailed environments and realistic lighting effects that showcased the unique location and level design.”
+• “The game's graphics were impressive for its time, featuring detailed environments and realistic lighting effects that brought the most unique location and level design.”

 • “Great graphics that still hold up today, awesome tactical gameplay (I recommend you play on realistic).”